calcuis/cgg/README.md

 ```
 cgg s
 ```
-More options might be found on list as it can be updated independently without affecting the code.
+More options might be found on list as it can be updated independently (without affecting the code).